 - Your PCP or other health care provider must give AmeriHealth Caritas Louisiana information to show that the service or medication is medically necessary.

 - AmeriHealth Caritas Louisiana nurses review the medical information.
-The nurses use clinical guidelines approved by the Department of Health and Hospitals to see if the service is medically necessary.
+The nurses use clinical guidelines approved by the Louisiana Department of Health to see if the service is medically necessary.

 - If the request cannot be approved by a AmeriHealth Caritas Louisiana nurse, a AmeriHealth Caritas Louisiana doctor will review the request.

 - If the request is approved, we will contact your health care provider.